Services to help improve the health and wellbeing of children and young people.

-Our Health Visiting teams work with Mums, their families and community groups to promote the health and wellbeing of children aged under 5.
-Based in health centres, children’s centres and GP Practices, 'health visitors' encourage healthy lifestyles, address concerns around physical and mental wellbeing and aim to reduce health inequalities.
+Health visitors encourage healthy lifestyles, address concerns around physical and mental wellbeing and aim to reduce health inequalities.

-All children and young people have a right to the best possible start in life.
-In Westminster, the Health Education Partnership is on hand to coordinate the delivery of the local 'Healthy Schools Partnership' and 'Healthy Early Years Partnership'.
+The Health Education Partnership coordinates the delivery of the local 'Healthy Schools Partnership' and 'Healthy Early Years Partnership' in Westminster:

 For more information, please contact: